-- 1) Meet the criteria as outlined in this Notice of Funding. - 2) Previous performance under the Housing Opportunity Grant Program. - 3) Ability to affirmatively reach underserved populations, including black, indigenous and people of color, people with disabilities, persons with limited English proficiency, New Americans, etc. - 4) The applicant's history of providing effective shelter or services to the homeless. - Address an identified homeless need or gap in the district and effectively collaborate with local Continuum of Care/Housing Coalition partners to improve outcomes for the homeless and those atrisk of homelessness. - 6) Demonstrate leveraged funding to support the proposed project. - 7) For emergency shelter applicants, ensure the continued availability of clean and safe emergency shelter. - 8) Support the rapid transition of participants from homelessness or emergency shelter to permanent housing and shorten the length of time people experience homelessness. - 9) Prevent homelessness for people experiencing housing crisis through targeted, coordinated, and effective prevention and diversion activities. - 10) Provide appropriate follow-up to support stability and measure outcomes.
-Reduce the number of individuals and families returning to homelessness. - 11) Support education, training, and employment activities for clients, and help participants to access other appropriate community services and mainstream benefits and support services (including medical care, mental health and substance abuse treatment, counseling, supervision, and other services essential for achieving independent living). - 12) The applicant's engagement of homeless individuals and families in the governance or operation of programming and services, to the maximum extent practicable. - 13) Responsibly manage public funds and reporting expectations required under a grant agreement with the State of Vermont.
+- 1) Meet the criteria as outlined in this Notice of Funding. - 2) Previous performance under the Housing Opportunity Grant Program. - 3) Ability to affirmatively reach underserved populations, including black, indigenous and people of color, people with disabilities, persons with limited English proficiency, New Americans, etc. - 4) The applicant's history of providing effective shelter or services to the homeless. - 5) Address an identified homeless need or gap in the district and effectively collaborate with local Continuum of Care/Housing Coalition partners to improve outcomes for the homeless and those atrisk of homelessness. - 6) Demonstrate leveraged funding to support the proposed project. - 7) For emergency shelter applicants, ensure the continued availability of clean and safe emergency shelter. - 8) Support the rapid transition of participants from homelessness or emergency shelter to permanent housing and shorten the length of time people experience homelessness. - 9) Prevent homelessness for people experiencing housing crisis through targeted, coordinated, and effective prevention and diversion activities. - 10) Provide appropriate follow-up to support stability and measure outcomes.
+Reduce the number of individuals and families returning to homelessness.